sRanay/tp/docs/DeveloperGuide.md

 ### Edit transaction feature

 ### List feature
-The summary feature is facilitated by `ListCommand`, which extends `Command`.
+The list feature is facilitated by `ListCommand`, which extends `Command`.
 Depending on user input, the user would be able to either view a summary of all current goals/categories and the progress towards a goal, or a list of all income or expense transactions, with options to filter the list to obtain a more specific view.